McAdams Dental and Scottsdale Prosthodontists: Family, Cosmetic and Emergency Dental

 - Smoking or using tobacco products.

-**About 85% of patients with oral cancer use
+**About 85% of patients with oral cancer use tobacco products in one of its forms.**

 - Excessive alcohol consumption